IN SITU | 2016-2026

 The installation adopts the codes of window displays announcing the permanent closure of stores.
-The sentence On ne peut rien faire d'autre que tenir debout (We can do nothing else but stand upright), installed in this context, resonates with the shopkeepers who lose their shops but also with current events. Élodie Merland explores how to react to what is happening around her in this world.
-What else can we do besides stand upright?
-The shop, emptied of its activity and supported by this sentence, emphasizes the disaster that surrounds us and the duty to stand tall, the necessity to hold on to life as the world around us collapses.
+The sentence On ne peut rien faire d'autre que tenir debout (All we can do is remain standing), placed within this context, resonates not only with the shopkeepers losing their businesses, but also with current events. Élodie Merland explores how to respond to what is happening around her.
+The shop, emptied of its activity, its emptiness emphasised by this sentence, highlights the disaster surrounding us and the need to remain standing, the necessity of holding on to life while the world around us collapses.

 Work in situ, adhesive letters, variable dimensions.